-For that reason, laws such as speed limits, methods of driving, and car insurance are made by and enforced by the private state.
-Each state has its own laws with regard to financial duty in case of an at-fault accident.
+Because of that, laws such as speed limits, methods of driving, and car insurance are made by and implemented by the private state.
+Each state has its own laws with regard to financial responsibility in case of an at-fault accident.

-An SR-22 is a file that reveals legal proof of financial duty to the state in which a specific lives.
-The need for an SR-22 filing from your insurance provider originates from a number of scenarios, among them are the following:
+An SR-22 is a document that reveals legal proof of financial responsibility to the state in which an individual lives.
+The need for an SR-22 filing from your insurance provider comes from a number of scenarios, among them are the following:

 • Repeatedly offences versus traffic laws and accumulating points on a motorist’s license.